studioemma/Pimcore-system-migrations-bundle/README.md

 environment, but the database migrations will not be there, potentially causing all sorts of issues and/or unexpected behaviour.

+## Pimcore 5.4.0

+As of pimcore 5.4.0 you will have to run the CoreBundle migrations to get this functionality.

+When you are updating from a lower version than 5.4.0, first update to the latest 5.3.x and then remove this bundle when updating to 5.4.0.

 ## Installation

 ``` sh